currawong-project/libcw/README.md

 Is there a way to tell it to search the entire network from the root?
 Isn't that what '_' is supposed to do?

-TODO: 9/24
-- Try using adding 'time' type and 'cfg' types to a 'log:{...}' stmt.

-- print_network_fl and print_proc_dict_fl should be given from the command line.
-  (but it's ok to leave them as cfg flags also)

-- Add 'doc' strings to all proc classes.

-- Add 'doc' strings to subnet data structure.

-- It is an error to specify a suffix_id on a poly network proc because the suffix_id's are generated automatically.
-  This error should be caught by the compiler.

-- How do user defined procedures handle suffix id's?

-- Add a 'preset' arg to 'poly' so that a preset can be selected via the owning network.
-  Currently it is not possible to select a preset for a poly.

-- Automatic assignment of sfx_id's should only occur when the network is a 'poly'.
-  This should be easy to detect.

 Host Environments: